 For those on campus who don’t know much about it, now is the time to discover the beauty and significance behind the Day of the Dead and hopefully add it to future fall traditions.

 Day of the Dead isn’t just some recent holiday, it goes back hundreds of years.
-In 1325, During the time of the Aztec empire, most of the holiday’s spiritual rituals and beliefs from the Natives (Mexicas) surrounded the significance of death not as something sorrowful, but as a celebration and honoring the Lady of the Dead and Queen of Mictlān (Aztec underworld), Mictēcacihuātl.
+In 1325, during the time of the Aztec empire, most of the holiday’s spiritual rituals and beliefs from the Natives (Mexicas) surrounded the significance of death not as something sorrowful, but as a celebration and a time of honoring the Lady of the Dead and Queen of Mictlān (Aztec underworld), Mictēcacihuātl.

 Fast forward to 1519, Spanish conquistadors arrived to the land, bringing in Roman Catholicism.
 Fascinated by the passion the Mexicas had for death, the Spaniards fused Catholicism with their traditions, with festivals in which families come together and decorate gravestones by bringing food and flowers for those in the afterlife coming back to see us.